TonyG-Bot/AutoDB2/README.md

 Also see AutoDB ingame help: `/autodb help`.
 Commands `/db chests` and `/db rares` are enabled by default.

 _Inital version of this addon's code was written by Trckster.
-They've given me permission to upload this version of it._
+They've given me (Lexiebean) permission to upload it.